Limpster/Fallout76LanguageChanger/README.md

    <summary>
       Instructions<br>
    </summary><br>
-Let's say you want to have english audio but german text, here is a possible solution, a quick test ran fine and I had english audio with german text (please take it with a grain of salt since I didn't look too much into this option, the changes are experimental and I don't know if the follwing files are everything you need to change or if the game will crash in certain situations because one file is missing; don't forget to back up your files if you don't want to download/verify the files again in case something goes wrong or you want to revert the changes).
+Let's say you want to have english audio but german text, here is a possible solution, a quick test ran fine and I had english audio with german text (please take it with a grain of salt since I didn't look too much into this option, the changes are experimental and I don't know if the following files are everything you need to change or if the game will crash in certain situations because one file is missing; don't forget to back up your files if you don't want to download/verify the files again in case something goes wrong or you want to revert the changes).

 Example for german text with english audio, if you want to have es/fr/it/ja text, follow the steps with the corresponding language code:
-> Bonus: for this change you usually don't need my script, we are just renaming the english audio files to the system language, the game will think it loads german audio, but we replaced the german audio with the english audio files.
+> Bonus: for this change you usually don't need my script, we are just renaming the english audio files to the system language, the game will think it’s loading German audio, but we actually replaced the German audio with English audio files.

 1. Navigate to your game folder and open the "Data" Folder (e.g. C:\XboxGames\Fallout 76\Content\Data)
 2. inside this folder you will see plenty of files, we are especially interested in the "*voices_de.ba2" files ("de"=german, "es"=spanish, "fr"=french, "it"=italian, "ja"=japanese, these are all the supported audio languages)